iutools/iutools/README-install.md

 - Frequency in the corpus
 - Top N decompositions of the word into morphemes

-To install the corpora, you need to do things:
+To install the corpora, you need to carry out two steps:
 - Ensure that ElasticSearch is running on your local machine
 - Install the _iutools-data_ project